Id Software: Formation

 Around the same time in 1990, Scott Miller of Apogee Software learned of the group and their exceptional talent, having played one of Romero's Softdisk games, Dangerous Dave, and contacted Romero under the guise of multiple fan letters that Romero came to realize all originated from the same address.
 When he confronted Miller, Miller explained that the deception was necessary since Softdisk screened letters it received.
 Although disappointed by not actually having received mail from multiple fans, Romero and other Softdisk developers began proposing ideas to Miller.
 One of these was Commander Keen, a side-scrolling game that incorporated the previous work they had done on the Super Mario Bros.
 3 demonstration.
 The first Commander Keen game, Commander Keen in Invasion of the Vorticons, was released through Apogee in December 1990, which became a very successful shareware game.
 After their first royalty check, Romero, Carmack, and Adrian Carmack (no relation) decided to start their own company.
 After hiring Hall, the group finished the Commander Keen series, then hired Jay Wilbur and Kevin Cloud and began working on Wolfenstein 3D. id Software was officially founded by Romero, John and Adrian Carmack and Hall on February 1, 1991.
 The name "id" came out of their previous IFD; Roathe had left the group, and they opted to drop the "F" to leave "id".
-They initially used "id" as an initialism for "In Demand", but by the time of the fourth Commander Keen game, they opted to let "id" stand out "as a cool word", according to Romero.
-In September 1991, they relocated to Madison, Wisconsin.
-Later on April 1, 1992, they relocated to an office in Mesquite, Texas.
+They initially used "id" as an initialism for "In Demand", but by the time of the fourth Commander Keen game, it opted to let "id" stand out "as a cool word", according to Romero.
+In September 1991, it relocated to Madison, Wisconsin.
+Later on April 1, 1992, it relocated to an office in Mesquite, Texas.

-The shareware distribution method was initially employed by id Software through Apogee Software to sell their products, such as the Commander Keen, Wolfenstein and Doom games.
+The shareware distribution method was initially employed by id Software through Apogee Software to sell its products, such as the Commander Keen, Wolfenstein and Doom games.
 They would release the first part of their trilogy as shareware, then sell the other two installments by mail order.
 Only later (about the time of the release of Doom II) did id Software release their games via more traditional shrink-wrapped boxes in stores (through other game publishers).